OAuth - Authorization Code

 5. Refreshing an expired access token

-Below is an example call to the 'access_token' endpoint with a refresh_token:
+Below is an example of a such call with a refresh_token

 curl https://api.smartrecruiters.com/identity/oauth/token \